 - Entry fees must be in U.S. funds only.
 Checks or money orders should be made out to CineKink and must be from a US-based bank.
 International entries may pay via PayPal, which accepts all major credit cards.

-- Payment of entry fee is NOT required from directors whose work has previously screened at CineKink; requested limit of three entries per, postmarked by “regular” deadline (Nov 21st) greatly appreciated.
+- Payment of entry fee is NOT required from alumni directors whose work has previously screened at CineKink; requested limit of three entries per, postmarked by “late” deadline (Nov 28th) greatly appreciated.

 1092 St. Georges Avenue, #190